QuinnDev89/Quinnpapasote89/README.md

 - 👋 Hi, I’m @Quinnpapasote89 and I am a huge lover of coding
-- 👀 I’m interested in learning java, python and other langueages
+- 👀 I’m interested in learning ReactJs, C# and other langueages
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning VueJs
 - 💞️ I’m looking to collaborate on everything, I would to love on any project that can build my knowledge
 - 📫 How to reach me: You can send a DM on my instagram @adrian_mo_